Gerald Giam: Political career

 Following the 2011 general election, Giam first entered politics in a five-member Workers' Party with team members, Png Eng Huat, Mohd Fazli Talip, Eric Tan and Glenda Han contesting in the East Coast GRC against the People's Action Party (PAP).
 The Workers' Party team lost with 45.2% of the votes.

 As the best performing defeated team, Giam was offered a Non-constituency Member of Parliament (NCMP) seat in Parliament.
 On 13 May 2011, the Workers' Party confirmed that Giam would take up the NCMP seat.

 With Giam taking up the NCMP position together with Yee Jenn Jong, the Workers' Party set a new record in Singapore's electoral history by becoming the first opposition party to have eight (six elected and two NCMP) seats in Parliament.

 Giam served as a NCMP in the 12th Parliament from 10 October 2011 to 25 August 2015.

 During the 2015 general election, Giam contested in East Coast GRC alongside, Daniel Goh, Leon Perera and Mohamed Fairoz Bin Shariff going against the People's Action Party (PAP) team.
 The Workers' Party team lost with 39.27% of the votes.

-As the opposition team with third highest percentage of votes among losing candidates, Giam's team decided that it was best for Daniel Goh and Leon Perera to take the remaining NCMP seats.
+As the opposition team with third highest percentage of votes among losing candidates, Giam's team was offered one NCMP seat which the team decided to let Perera to take up the seat.
+After Lee Li Lian, another WP member who had unsuccessfully run for reelection in Punggol East Single Member Constituency (SMC), refused the NCMP seat offered to her, Lee's seat was offered to another member of Giam's team which was decided that Goh was to take up the last NCMP seat.

-During the 2020 general election, Giam contested in Aljunied GRC alongside Pritam Singh, Sylvia Lim, Leon Perera and Faisal Manap after Low Thia Kiang and Chen Show Mao's retirement.
-They won with 59.95% of the vote against the People's Action Party team.
-Giam was elected as Member of Parliament representing Bedok Reservoir–Punggol division of Aljunied GRC in the 14th Parliament.
+During the 2020 general election, Giam was in a five-member WP team and contested in Aljunied GRC with Pritam Singh, Sylvia Lim, Leon Perera and Muhamad Faisal Manap and won the GRC with 59.95% of the votes.
+Giam was elected as Member of Parliament representing Aljunied GRC in the 14th Parliament.

 Giam was elected as Head, Policy Research of the Workers' Party Central Executive Committee since 2022.
-Giam was appointed as the Vice-Chairman of the Aljunied-Hougang Town Council (AHTC) from 2020 to 2024.
-He was later appointed as Chairman of AHTC in 2024 and was re-appointed again on 2 June 2025.
-Giam is also one of the Town Councillors under the Tenders and Contracts Committee in AHTC.

-During the 2025 general election, Giam contested in Aljunied GRC alongside Pritam Singh, Sylvia Lim, Fadli Fawzi and Kenneth Tiong, who replaced Leon Perera following his resignation in 2023.
-Giam defended his seat with 59.71% of the vote against the People's Action Party team.
-Giam continued to represent Bedok Reservoir–Punggol division of Aljunied GRC.
+During the 2025 general election, Giam was in a five-member WP team and contested in Aljunied GRC with Pritam Singh, Sylvia Lim, Kenneth Tiong and Fadli Fawzi and won the GRC with 59.71% of the votes.
+Giam was elected as Member of Parliament representing Aljunied GRC in the 15th Parliament.